-'''

-- METADATA = [mysql_server_id=101;dbms_type=mysql;tz
+- METADATA =

-aware=true;service=alpha;shard=demo]

-'''
+[mysql\server\id=1;dbms\type=mysql;tz\aware=true;service=alpha;shard=msg]

 The metadata in this section is common to the transaction as a whole and is most often used to store information about the source and any processing that may have occurred.
 The replicator also uses this area to record whether the data has been filtered or modified in some way, for example, by adding primary key information, column data, or other settings.